SEKE: Specialised Experts for Keyword Extraction: Conclusion

-Finally, we can observe that despite the impressive improvements in the development of foundational LLMs that offer impressive zero-shot capabilities, keyword extraction task can still not be sufficiently solved by employing these models, which lag substantially behind most supervised approaches on most datasets.
-The biggest advantage of supervised approaches is their ability to adapt to the specifics of the syntax, semantics, content, genre and keyword tagging regime of the specific corpus \cite{meng2017deep}.
-Since this cannot be done in a zero-shot setting, in the future we will try to adapt LLMs to the specific corpora and keyword extraction regimes with fine-tuning and in-context learning.
+Finally, we can observe that despite the impressive improvements in the development of foundational LLMs, keyword extraction task can still not be sufficiently solved by employing these models, which lag behind supervised approaches on most datasets.
+Since the biggest advantage of supervised approaches is their ability to adapt to the specifics of the syntax, semantics, content, and keyword tagging regime of the specific corpus \cite{meng2017deep}, in the future we will adapt LLMs to the specific corpora and keyword extraction regimes with fine-tuning and in-context learning.